antondc/data-structures-and-algorithms/src/01_data_structures/06_tree/01_binary_search_tree/README.md

 ## Methods

 - **Search:** Traverse left or right depending on comparison with the current node.
-- **Insert:** Recursively insert in the left or right subtree _as a leaf_, maintaining the BST ordering.
+- **Insert:** Recursively insert in the left or right subtree as a leaf, maintaining the BST ordering.
 - **Delete:** Handle three cases: leaf, one child, or two children.
 There are two ways to perform the deletion:
   - **In-order successor**: replace the node with the smallest node in the right subtree.
   - **In-order predecessor**: Replace the node with the largest node in the left subtree.